bitcoin/bitcoin/doc/JSON-RPC-interface.md

   are sent as clear text that can be read by anyone on your network path.
-Additionally, the RPC interface has not been hardened to withstand arbitrary Internet traffic, so changing the above settings to expose it to the Internet (even using something like a Tor hidden service) could expose you to unconsidered vulnerabilities.
+Additionally, the RPC interface has not been hardened to withstand arbitrary Internet traffic, so changing the above settings to expose it to the Internet (even using something like a Tor onion service) could expose you to unconsidered vulnerabilities.
 See `bitcoind -help` for more information about these settings and other settings described in this document.